rli99/undr_rover/README.txt

 General Description
 --------------------------------------------------------------------------------

-Undr Rover enables the user to call variants from FASTQ files directly without having to go through a mapping step.
+Undr Rover enables the user to call variants from decompressed FASTQ files directly without having to go through a mapping step.

 Reads are organised into blocks, which are initialised from information about known primer sequences.
 For each block, we record the primer's DNA sequence,